LuizZak/SwiftTestFileGen/README.md

-# swifttestgen README
+# swifttestfilegen README

-This is the README for your extension "swifttestgen".
+This is the README for your extension "swifttestfilegen".
 After writing up a brief description, we recommend including the following sections.

 ## Features